 Most people naturally experience changes in sleepiness and alertness throughout the day, with two dips in alertness in a 24-hour day.
 Usually, the larger dip occurs around 2–6 a.m. and the smaller one around 1–4 p.m.
 These patterns are controlled by our circadian biological clock, which regulates the timing of periods of alertness and sleepiness throughout the day by responding to light and dark, consequently affecting our physical and mental states.

-Circadian rhythm can be easily disrupted by many factors, including sleep deprivation, working long or irregular hours, shift work, or being on-call.
+Circadian rhythm can be easily disrupted by many factors, including sleep deprivation, working long or irregular hours, shift work, or even being on-call.
 Any of these can affect a body’s regeneration cycle and lead to almost constant fatigue.
 This reduces the clarity of thinking and performance.
 Continually not getting enough sleep only makes things worse, affecting employees’ health and performance and, in most industries, increasing the risk of injury.

 The simplest solution

 Lack of sufficient, quality sleep causes the sleepiness we experience during the circadian dips to be more intense.
-And unfortunately, the biological clock, which is responsible for the post-lunch dip in our energy (and the mid-afternoon peak in traffic accidents), cannot be fooled by bright lights in the workplace, coffee, cold air or energy drinks.
+And unfortunately, the human biological clock, which is responsible for the post-lunch dip in our energy (and the mid-afternoon peak in traffic accidents), cannot be fooled by bright lights in the workplace, coffee, cold air or energy drinks.

 You can start by sharing a few steps people can take to ensure a good night’s sleep: